Phoenix-Modules/common-library/README.md

 in addition, these may not be the best way to handle these within foundry as I am still learning the intricacies and caveats of writing code within foundry.
 I try to follow best practices here, however, there may be occasion where I have not.

+>Current as of foundry V12 and tested with DND5e

 # Breakdown of Features: